Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Yolo Processor<a name="yoloNet" id="yoloNet"></a>

 This is a TensorFlow implementation of YOLO.
 It returns a List of Maps, each of which has a `label` stating the type of the object identifiead, a `confidence` specifying on a scale of 0-1 how confident the neural net is that the identification is accurate, and a `location` containing the coordinates for the `top`,`left`, `bottom`, and `right` edges of the bounding box for the object.
 Its options are:
 *   pbFile: Required.
-The .pb file for the model.*   labelFile: Required.
-The labels for the model.*   outputDir: Optional.
+The .pb file for the model.
+*   labelFile: Required.
+The labels for the model.
+*   outputDir: Optional.
 The directory in which the images (object boxes included) will be placed.
-Images will be saved as "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg" where each value will zero-filled if necessary, e.g. "2018-08-14--06-30-22.jpg" No images will be saved if not set.*   saveRate: Optional.
+Images will be saved as "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg" where each value will zero-filled if necessary, e.g. "2018-08-14--06-30-22.jpg" No images will be saved if not set.
+*   saveRate: Optional.
 The rate at which images will be saved, once every n frames captured.
 Default is 1 when unset or a non-positive number.
 Does nothing if outputDir is not set..

 ## Testing

 In order for the tests to run correctly a few files need to be added.
 They were not included in the repository as they were each over 100 MB in size.
 The file `<repo location>/vantiq-extension-sources/objectRecognitionSource/src/test/resources/sampleVideo.mov` must exist, or else testVideoBasicRead will fail.
 The file `<repo location>/vantiq-extension-sources/objectRecognitionSource/src/test/resources/models/yolo.pb` must be a valid yolo protobuffer file, or else all TestYoloProcessor will not run.
 You may also need to replace `<repo location>/vantiq-extension-sources/objectRecognitionSource/src/test/resources/models/coco.names` with the label file used with your `yolo.pb` file.

 ## Licensing
 The source code uses the [MIT License](https://opensource.org/licenses/MIT).
 This program uses several licensed libraries.
-TensorFlow, okhttp3, Apache commons, log4j, and jackson-databind are licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).
+TensorFlow, okhttp3, Apache commons, log4j, and jackson-databind are licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
-OpenCV and the [openpnp](https://github.com/openpnp/opencv) distribution of OpenCV used by this library is licensed under the [BSD 3-clause license](https://opencv.org/license.html).
+slf4j and the [openpnp](https://github.com/openpnp/opencv) distribution of OpenCV used by this library are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+OpenCV is licensed under the [BSD 3-clause license](https://opencv.org/license.html).
 The TensorFlow implementation of YOLO found in the edu.ml.* packages uses the [WTFPL](https://github.com/szaza/tensorflow-example-java/blob/master/LICENSE) public license.
 A few changes were made to [the original library](https://github.com/szaza/tensorflow-example-java), mostly removing unneeded files and functions, and changing the program to perform better when sending images consecutively.
 All changes are documented, and most if not all are in ObjectDetector and IOUtil.